-The relationship between a dog and its owner is a fulfilling one.
-A relationship many of us here in Camas and Washougal, Washington share.
+The relationship between a dog and its owner is a fulfilling one; a relationship many of us here in Camas and Washougal, and Vancouver Washington share.
 This bond can be full of spontaneity and love.
 However, “man’s best friend” doesn’t come without some inconveniences.
 Being the clean-up service for our furry friends is a truly undesirable process; one that can contribute to an environmental ripple effect.

 How is Pet Waste a Problem?

 In 1991, the EPA labeled dog waste as a “non-point source pollutant” (NPS).
 And, while dog waste seems like merely a nuisance, this title holds serious weight.
 For reference, other non-point source pollutants include herbicides, insecticides, and even acid drainage from abandoned mines, not the most environmentally beneficial bunch.
 The EPA estimates that one single gram of dog waste is home to 23 million fecal bacteria; these are notorious for spreading diseases to animals and humans.
 Dog feces are also common carriers of hookworms, roundworms, and tapeworms.
 Stepping in dog waste with a barefoot, or touching some while gardening, are sure-fire ways to come into contact with an abundance of bacteria.
 Even lawns that are newly waste free can harbor residual eggs from roundworms and other parasites for years to come.